 Baked riblets in the oven give you tender riblets with your favorite bbq sauce glazed across the top.
 I'll show you exactly how to do it!

-Crockpot Riblets
+Easy Crockpot Pork Riblets

 Crockpot riblets are tender, fall off the bone pork riblets.
 Slow cooked then dipped in a sticky bbq sauce.